 I also understand how many annoying emails and phone calls you get about SEO and that you may have feelings of wasteful spending on SEO in the past for lack of results.

 How do you find the diamonds in the rough?
-Is your current marketing team doing a good job?
+Is your current marketing strategy and team doing a good job?

 I wrote SEO tips for dentists to provide you with a few best practices that you can easily check on your current practice website.
-You can also use some of the following SEO tips to dig-in yourself and make improvements to your practice online presence.
+You can also use some of the following SEO tips to dig-in yourself and make improvements to your practice online presence and rank highly.

 Save time and instantly grade your dental practice website here: Free Instant Site Audit